sorenammd/tag-input-reactjs/README.md

 - `setTags` (function): A function to update the tags when they are modified.
 It should accept the updated tags in the same format as the `tags` prop.

-- `type` (string): The type of tags to manage.
-This should correspond to the key in the `tags` object.

 - `error` (boolean, optional): A boolean value that can be used to indicate an error state.
 If set to `true`, the component will display a red border.

 ## Functionality